MilenkovicMaja/jetbrains_spell_checkers_evaluation/README.md

 ### Data Preparation Script

-The script `task.py` processes the dataset by reading from `data.txt` and generating a structured CSV file `dataset.csv` with pairs of correct and incorrect words.
-It uses the dataset format as described above.
+"The script `scripts/generate_dataset.py` processes the dataset by reading from `data/raw/data.txt` and generating a CSV file `data/raw/dataset.csv` with pairs of correct and incorrect words.
+It uses the dataset format as described above."

 ### Evaluation Script